geopm/theta-tutorial/QUICKSTART.md

     geopm_prof_exit()

 in your application should enable all of the benefits provided by the built-in GEOPM Agents.
-In addition there are other APIs documented in geopm_proc_c(3) (geopm_prof_progress() and geopm_tprof_*()) that can be used to provide application feedback to the GEOPM Agent algorithm.
+In addition, there are other APIs documented in geopm_proc_c(3) (geopm_prof_progress() and geopm_tprof_*()) that can be used to provide application feedback to the GEOPM Agent algorithm.
-The GEOPM runtime does not provide any built-in Agents that use the feedback provided by these progress and thread API's.
+The GEOPM runtime does not provide any built-in Agents that use the feedback provided by these progress and thread APIs.
 For this reason modification of the application to use these additional interfaces will provide no benefit with built-in Agents.
 Extension of the GEOPM features through an Agent plugin would enable a user to write an Agent